 Ante todo is divided into two parts.
 Primera parte begins with Saludos y expresiones de cortesía, a section with three minidialogues, a number of useful expressions, and several activities for practicing the new material.
 It contains the first of the text's Nota comunicativa sections.
 It also provides an introduction to the sounds of Spanish via the alphabet, with a focus on sounds that beginning students need to become aware of immediately to develop good listening and speaking habits.
 The concept of cognates is presented in Primera parte, and cognate adjectives are given simple focused practice with the singular forms of ser, set in a functional context.
-The Nota cultural Spanish in the United States and in the World is a brief history of the development of the Spanish language, as well as an overview of the importance, wide dispersion, and diversity of modern Spanish, including the Spanish spoken in the United States.
+The Nota cultural Spanish Around the World is a brief history of the development of the Spanish language, as well as an overview of the importance, wide dispersion, and diversity of modern Spanish, including the Spanish spoken in the United States and Canada.
 The Primera parte closes with Pronunciación: Las vocales a, e, i, o, u, in which the vowel sounds are presented and practiced.

-Segunda parte begins with Los números 0-30; hay, which develops the concept of gender and introduces hay for both statements and questions.
-In Gustos y preferencias only the singular me/te/le gusta forms are introduced, and activities with these memorized forms introduce students to the forms of the definite article and to infinitives.
+Segunda parte begins with Los números del 0 al 30; hay, which develops the concept of gender and introduces hay for both statements and questions.
+In Los gustos y las preferencias only the singular me/te/le gusta forms are introduced, and activities with these memorized forms introduce students to the forms of the definite article and to infinitives.

-Then follows telling time (¿Qué hora es?).
-The Lectura: El mundo hispánico is a reading that reenters the concept of cognates, stressing contextual guessing and introducing students to a system (the underlining of guessable cognates in cultural readings).
-The readings will help them build cognate recognition skills throughout the text.
-Videoteca: Entre amigos follows with an activity for the first of the video segments available with this edition.
-Active vocabulary that students should learn before beginning Capítulo 1 is listed in Vocabulario: Ante todo.
+The next section is telling time (¿Qué hora es?).
+The Lectura: La geografía del mundo hispánico is a reading that reenters the concept of cognates, stressing contextual guessing and introducing students to a system (the underlining of guessable cognates in cultural readings).
+The readings will help students build cognate recognition skills throughout the text.
+Active vocabulary that students should learn before beginning Capítulo 1 is listed in En resumen.